Ludwig Schiwy: Owners of Schiwy's guns

 Like most of the prominent German brands of the time, Schiwy counted among his customers the German elite of the time.
 Among those customers were also many controversial and infamous figures.
 This became especially true after the Nazi party came in power in 1933, as a firearm by Schiwy became a sort of a status symbol among the then influential figures in business, military and especially political circles.

-However, it is important to note that Schiwy himself was not a member of the NSDAP and gained his "problematic" customers purely through the quality of his products and not due to his political views.
+However, Schiwy himself was not a member of the NSDAP and gained his "problematic" customers purely through the quality of his products and not due to his political views.

 In the later years, further prominent figures received firearms made by Schiwy as presents from Hermann Göring.
 These included the military and political leaders of the time as well as some of the successful pilots of the German Luftwaffe.
 There also used to be a fairly large amount of Schiwy's firearms in Sweden thanks to the relationship between Göring and the von Rosen family.